Finger Test Probes & Accessibility Testing Probes

 - Integral jack in the handle for continuity testing

-- Configured around IEC 61032 Probe B Figure 2
+- Geometry referenced to IEC 61032 Probe B, Figure 2

-Typical standards references: IEC 60601, IEC 60950, IEC 61010, UL 60950, CSA 950, EN 61010, EN 60950, EN 60529, IEC 60529, and IEC 61032.
+Referenced standards: IEC 60601, IEC 60950, IEC 61010, UL 60950, CSA 950, EN 61010, EN 60950, EN 60529, IEC 60529, and IEC 61032.

 Continuity note: this model includes an integral handle jack for continuity testing in workflows where contact confirmation is required.

-UFP-01 and UFP-02 Rigid Finger Probes
+UFP-01 & UFP-02 Rigid Test Finger Probes

-Typical standards references for the rigid probe family: IEC 60601, IEC 60950, IEC 61010, IEC 61032, and UL 1450.
+Referenced standards: IEC 60601, IEC 60950, IEC 61010, IEC 61032, and UL 1450.
+Both models reference IEC 61032 Probe 11, Figure 7 geometry.

-UFP-01 Rigid Finger Probe
+UFP-01 Rigid / Unjointed Finger Test Probe

 - Constructed from flash chrome-plated steel with Delrin® components